sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_1_prerequisites/embedding_1_prerequisites.md

 ### **Secure Embedding**
 **Secure** is the most common type of Sigma embedding.

-This is used when a company has a web portal that they wish to embed Sigma content directly into while retaining security, tenancy and a tailored user experience.
+This is used when a company has a web portal that they wish to embed Sigma content directly into while retaining security, tenancy, and a tailored user experience.

 For example, a company may have an internal web site that employees have to log onto with single-sign-on where they want to provide a dashboard that only shows data filtered for each employee’s region.

 Another common use case is where a company has a web portal that their customers or partners can securely log onto to see data filtered for their own organization.

 Sigma also allows you to extend or create custom Secure embed experiences as well.